hstarmans/ldgraphy/README.md

 * check z-limits and z-homing offset, z home pin doesn't work
 * use asyncio loop for stabilizer
 * check the speed of polygon in hertz; this might explain why different polygon vendors have such different behavior
-* the way you look for where the laser head is in the ring buffer is probably not needed and should be removed
 * constants script from stabilizer should be integrated in machine class

 ## Install notes